juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 ![AI elicits additional user input to better understand user needs and suggest related topics](/assets/uploads/best_practices_3.8.png "Image 3.8")

-All the best practices mentioned above are already built into Juji Studio and configurable by conversational AI designers, who can then instill more transparency into their AI chatbots.
+All the best practices mentioned above are already built into Juji Studio and configurable by designers, who can then instill more transparency into their AI chatbots.

+#  ﻿

 I﻿n summary, by ensuring naturalness, emotionality, and transparency in your chatbot design, you can create more engaging user experiences, making AI-human interactions more effective and enjoyable.
 Juji Studio simplifies the design process even for novice conversational AI designers, fostering user trust and satisfaction from the very start of an AI-human engagement.